metatensor/metatrain/README.rst

   for anything important.**

 This is a repository for training and evaluating machine learning models from various architectures for atomistic systems.
-The only requirement is for an architecture is to be able to take metatensor_ objects as inputs/outputs and have to be JIT compilable using TorchScript_.
+The only requirement is for an architecture to be able to take metatensor_ objects as inputs/outputs and have to be JIT compilable using TorchScript_.
 The architectures do not need to live entirely in this repository: in the most extreme case, this repository can simply contain a wrapper to an external